AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/getMessageEmbeddingCode$Input.md

 > **getMessageEmbeddingCode$Input**: `object`

 Returns an HTML code for embedding the message.
-Available only for messages in supergroups and channels with a username
+Available only if messageProperties.can_get_embedding_code

 ## Type declaration